-We can have quality double-glazed or triple-glazed sealed units manufactured to size to all the current specifications on the market.
-Whether you want to replace a broken down misted up unit, change the obscuring pattern, or add a leaded design, we can do it all.
+We do not stock ready made sealed units in our shop, but we can have quality double-glazed or triple-glazed sealed units manufactured to size to all the current specifications on the market.
+Whether you want to replace a broken down misted up unit, change the obscuring pattern, or add a leaded design, we can do it.
 Just give us your measurements and requirements and we would be happy to provide a cost.

 Over time the seal around a unit can break down, then condensation can get trapped between the panes giving a misted up unit.
 If your windows/doors are pre 2002 they would likely be standard float glass or toughened float glass, with an aluminium spacer.
 Aluminium spacer bar comes in 8 different widths so with 4mm glass both sides you end up with the following overall thickness; 14mm, 16mm, 18mm, 20mm, 22mm, 24mm, 26mm, and 28mm.
 Different thickness can be made using thicker glass, but this is rare.
 As well as silver finish the spacer also comes in dark bronze, white or gold finish so matching with existing is easy.

 We can also do triple glazed units, which can be made using Annealed or Toughened Glass.
-Although more expensive than double glazed units they often give better U-values and acoustic reductions, plus can be made using Low-E coating on the glass.
+Although more expensive than double glazed units they sometimes give better U-values and acoustic reductions which are great in bedooms, plus can be made using Low-E coating on the glass for better thermal efficiency.
 Argon or Krypton gas can also added for extra insulation too.

 Note: More updates to this page coming soon.